-DEC maintained minimal staff position assigned with statewide Forest Practices Program responsibilities on all land ownerships.
+DEC maintained minimal staff positions assigned to statewide Forest Practices Program responsibilities on all land ownerships.
 Because of this limited staffing, the Department has focused its reviews on forest practices activities that may affect drinking water sources and public health.

-In 2020, formal BMP compliance monitoring continued to be conducted by the DOF resource foresters on all operations in their respective areas in conjunction with routine forest practices inspections.
+In 2021, formal BMP compliance monitoring continued to be conducted by the DOF Forest Practices Foresters on all operations in their respective areas in conjunction with routine forest practices inspections.
 DEC did not participate in any compliance monitoring inspections, but reviewed other agency inspection comments.
-We look forward to reviewing the DOF's statewide summary of the 2020 compliance monitoring results.
+We look forward to reviewing the DOF's statewide summary of the 2021 compliance monitoring results.